cstobey/vclods/README.md

 ## What are VCLODs?
 * A directory based script-running ksh framework, to make daemonized programs from simple scripts

+## What are the benefits?
+* Build from simple scripts
+* Encoding Timing and Configuration in script absolute path, allows complex behavior
+* Automatic human readable process reporting
+* Connections are easy - InfluxDB, MongoDB, Redis, MySQL/MaraiDB, MSSQL, Postgres
+* Use your own language (shebang) - Javascript/Node, Ruby, Go
+* Scripts/programs can focus on their purpose without dealing with their infrastructure
+* Fast dev, Fast execution, Dev mobility, Extensibility - Especially for Data tasks
+  * ~500 C program lines convert to 14 VCLODs lines
+  * At a glance debugging

 ## How does it work?
-* 300 ksh lines that provide...
+* ~300 ksh lines that provide...
 * Modularizing simple scripts/programs to automate ~95% of the boilerplate needed to productionize
+  * Configuration
-  * Configuration,
+  * Locking
-  * Locking,
+  * Logging
-  * Logging,
+  * Alerting
-  * Timing,
+  * Timing
-  * Database Connections, and
+  * Database Connections
-  * Piped Operations: Batching, Alerting, Advanced Logging, ...
+  * Piped Operations: Batching, Alerting, Advanced Logging ...

 VCLODs Piped Operation Elements